DataOmbudsman/GettingAndCleaningProject/README.md

 # Readme for run_analysis.R

 ## How to use
-The R script works properly if the "UCI HAR Dataset" directory is next to it.
+The R script works properly if the `UCI HAR Dataset` directory is next to it.
 This a condition of reading the input files.

 ## Code structure
 The code consists of 4 parts:
 1. Merging the training and test sets
 2. Naming the columns appropriately and exracting only the mean and standard deciation measurements
 3. Including descriptive value names to the target attribute
 4. Creating the final aggregated data set

 ## 1st part description
 The script reads all 3 training files from their directory and with the `cbind()` function.
 Then it does the same for the 3 test files.
 Finally, it puts all previous data to the `allData` dataframe with an `rbind()`.